-It’s well documented that too much choice – ‘overchoice’, ‘choice paralysis’, ‘paradox of choice’, whatever you want to call it – rather than help people, causes a whole host of problems including a ton of anxiety and stress.
-When it comes to shopping online this ‘overchoice’ is just getting worse and worse.
+It’s well documented that too much choice – ‘overchoice’, ‘choice paralysis’, ‘paradox of choice’ – whatever you want to call it – rather than help people, causes a whole host of problems including a ton of anxiety and stress.
+When it comes to shopping online this ‘overchoice’ is becoming more of a problem – the nightmare shoppers face when trying to buy something online is getting worse.

 Depending on what you’re buying, ecommerce can be nothing short of a nightmare, and the layers of choice, mis-matching information, along with excessive detail we feel we have to evaluate is crazy.
 In some sectors, the sheer choice of brands/products to choose from nowadays is ridiculously overwhelming.

 Shoppers turn to the mountain of information that they now feel obliged to wade through such as reviews, comparison sites, ‘expert’ views, product images/descriptions, Youtube, social media likes, etc. etc. This all adds to the problem though because opinions obviously differ so much.
 All this stuff is supposed to help, but it just doesn’t.
-You may even end up creating comparison spreadsheets that you think make the job of buying something soooo much easier…hmm.
-You do it hoping it will help – secretly knowing it won’t.
+You may even end up creating product comparison spreadsheets to help, secretly knowing they won’t.